 A beginner’s guide to Canyoning

-Canyoning also known as canyoneering is an adventure activity that combines rock and water activities into a sport full of adrenaline and natural beauty.
-When you go canyoning you will be trekking through river gorges, around rock pools and behind waterfalls.
-You will find yourself abseiling down waterfalls and tackling cliff jumps into stunning water rock pools.
+Canyoning also known as canyoneering is an adventure activity that combines rock and water activities.
+This sport is full of adrenaline and natural beauty.
+When you go canyoning you will be trekking through river gorges, around pools and behind waterfalls.
+You will find yourself abseiling down waterfalls and jumping into stunning water rock pools.
 On any canyoning trip in the UK and Scotland you will certainly be wet, but come away buzzing.

 Canyoning is a perfect mix of different outdoor activities.
 But although canyoning uses a mixture of skills it has its own specific way to do things.
 It involves rock climbing skills, as there is often abseiling and rappelling.
 Swimming is an important part of canyoning as most canyons have water in them.
 When there is water a lot of fun can be had, but some knowledge of water safety and the ability to swim is vital.
-Often you can slide down natural water chutes, jump into deep pools and swim your way through beautiful sheer sided gorges.
+Often you can slide down natural chutes, jump into deep pools and swim your way through beautiful sheer sided gorges.
 Canyoning has developed as an exploration sport with similar techniques to caving and climbing.
-This is the beauty of canyoning, a means to explore stunning hidden canyons using precise skills and techniques.
+The beauty of canyoning is to explore hidden canyons using precise skills and techniques.

 Where can I go canyoning?